by Greg Ross, Connected Vehicles Practice Lead, motormindz

 This pilot test is really only an initial step toward making broadcast radio measurable and more targeted.
 With this demonstration, broadcasters and their advertisers can know that anonymous drivers of certain types of cars and trucks are listening, when they are listening, and approximately where they are listening.
 In order to know even more precisely who is listening and where, driver consent will be required — the equivalent of accepting “cookies” to enable tracking on websites.
 If web advertising is a guide, we can expect that OEM’s, Broadcasters, and their Advertisers will be working to develop incentives for drivers to accept individualized tracking.
 We may eventually see the ability to deliver more individualized radio content, based on the identity of the listener.
 I am sure that the National Association of Broadcasters, or NAB is busy imagining the possibilities.

-To hear more about how OEs like GM are using connected car technology to bring car radio into the internet age, or to learn how you and your team can fully leverage connected car technologies to reach consumers, develop products, or provide better customer experiences, reach out to Greg or fill out our contact form and then follow us on LinkedIn.
+To hear more about how OEs like GM are using connected car technology to bring car radio into the internet age, explore the rest of our blog.
+If you are part of a startup that is solving a connected car industry challenge, or to learn more about how you and your team can fully monetize connected car technologies within your own organization, fill out our registration form to start the discussion, and then follow us on LinkedIn.